apache/iotdb/docs/UserGuide/QuickStart/QuickStart.md

 This short guide will walk you through the basic process of using IoTDB.
 For a more-complete guide, please visit our website's [User Guide](../IoTDB-Introduction/What-is-IoTDB.md).

-## Prerequisites
+## Installation Condition

 To use IoTDB, you need to have:

 1. Java >= 1.8 (Please make sure the environment path has been set)
 2. Set the max open files num as 65535 to avoid "too many open files" problem.

-## Installation
+## Installation Procedure

-IoTDB provides you three installation methods, you can refer to the following suggestions, choose one of them:
+IoTDB provides three installation methods, users can refer to the following suggestions, choose one of them:

 * Installation from source code.
 If you need to modify the code yourself, you can use this method.
 * Installation from binary files.
 Download the binary files from the official website.
 This is the recommended method, in which you will get a binary released package which is out-of-the-box.(Coming Soon...)